Sandy Springs sets meeting for Peachtree-Dunwoody/Windsor Parkway intersection changes

 Sandy Springs will host a Feb.
-7 meeting on proposed changes to the Peachtree-Dunwoody Road and Windsor Parkway intersection near the cities’ border with Buckhead and Brookhaven.
+7 meeting on proposed changes to the Peachtree-Dunwoody Road and Windsor Parkway intersection near the city’s border with Buckhead and Brookhaven.

 The community will be able to review and provide input on designs to realign the intersection at the open house, which will be held from 6-8 p.m. in City Hall, 1 Galambos Way.